 “They really took the time to find out what skills I wanted to gain from the internship, and set up one to one meetings with everyone in the team to help with career advice.”

 “I was set to work testing the logic of performance pieces, scouting routes, overseeing the everyday running of A Machine to See With for the Brighton Digital Festival (which included chatting to a police officer about suspicious car park behaviour), marketing, archiving, sourcing materials, general administrative duties, sitting in and occasional chiming in on creative meetings such as Ghostwriter and the Red Cross commission, meeting other artists, visiting associate companies, getting my hands on video editing, a photo shoot at Exeter, and rummaging through their various books and video materials.
 Every task I completed while volunteering has informed my future work.”

 Mentoring and Professional Development

-Our Artists’ Assistant, Charlie, manages volunteers but as we are a small team they may have the chance to work closely with other staff members or the artists.
+Our Artists’ Assistant, Sarah, manages volunteers but as we are a small team they may have the chance to work closely with other staff members or the artists.

 What are we looking for?

 We are looking for ambitious volunteers who are eager to expand their skillset and learn about working in the creative industry in a variety of roles.
 We welcome volunteers from diverse backgrounds, with a variety of interests and at any stage of their career.